MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Configure Networking <!--2-->

 The default network configuration for the Windows Container Quick Starts is to have containers connected to a virtual switch, configured with Network Address Translation (NAT).
 Because of this, in order to connect to an application running inside of a container, a port on the container host, needs to be mapped to a port on the container.
-For more information on Network Address Translation in Containers, see [Manage Container Networking](../management/container_networking.md).

 For this exercise, a website is hosted in IIS, running inside of a container.
 To access the website on port 80, map port 80 of the container hosts IP address, to port 80 of the containers IP address.